alvarlagerlof/neurodiversity/README.md

 As the knowledge level of the general population increases, so does compassion and understanding.
 More people would feel comfortable telling others who they are and how others can help them.

 This website tackles the information problem by providing short and easy-to-read information.
-We know that content cannot be buried in articles on a blog, or written in complex medical language.
-Neither can it be local to one country, or on a website with too much focus on marketing its achievements.
+We believe that this content should not be buried in articles on a blog, or written in complex medical language.
+Nor should it be local to one country, or on a website with too much focus on marketing its achievements.
 All these things would work against our goal of educating as many people as possible.
 We couldn't find a website that fulfilled all of these things, so we made one.

 ## Want to join us?